-All I know is that if your nice, it makes you even prettier, if your mean, it makes you uglier.posted about 3 years ago
+All I know is that if your nice, it makes you even prettier, if your mean, it makes you uglier.posted over 3 years ago

-be unique,its all about you in fashion,nobody should care what others think…posted about 3 years ago
+be unique,its all about you in fashion,nobody should care what others think…posted over 3 years ago

 A small part of human beauty is objective, and has to do with biology: there have been studies that show that humans prefer other humans who show traits associated with good health and fertility, like symmetrical features, an hourglass figure for women, a thick head of hair, even skin tone, etc. However, that’s still a very wide range of beauty!